RounakDutta7/Python-Practice-Problems/README.md

 # Python Practice Problems
-This project includes python program solutions for beginners.
+This project includes python programming problems and solutions.
+Try to solve yourself before opening the solutions.
+## Happy Coding!

+---

 ### Problem 1
 Create a program that asks the user to enter their name and their age.
 Print out a message addressed to them that tells them the year that they will turn 100 years old.